“MY BICEPS AREN’T GROWING…”

 At one point they were almost non-existent!

-It was through my perseverance in wanting to build bigger biceps that I made a whole hell of a lot of mistakes, but I ultimately wound up being able to increase the size of my arms thanks to what I learned in the process.
+It was through my perseverance in wanting to build bigger biceps that I made a whole hell of a lot of mistakes, but I ultimately wound up being able to increase my arm size and shape thanks to what I learned in the process.

 So, what I want to do is help YOU today.

-I’ll tell you the two biggest reasons why your biceps aren’t growing and more importantly, I’ll help you fix it with three biceps building techniques for fast growth!
+I’ll tell you the two biggest reasons why your biceps aren’t growing and more importantly, I’ll help you fix it by showing you how to get big biceps fast with my 3 best techniques for bigger stronger arms.

 2 BIGGEST REASONS YOUR BICEPS WON’T GROW